piascik/liric/README.md

 * **java** This contains the source code for the robotic layer, which receives commands from the LT robotic control system.
 * **detector** This is a C library that uses the Raptor SDK to provide a library to control the Raptor detector.
 * **filter_wheel** Starlight Express filter wheel control library
+* **nudgematic** This contains code for a C library/test programs to move the nudgematic offseting mechanism.
+This is done by sending text commands over a USB link to an Arduino Mega, which has a motor controller board to control two motors moving the offset stage, and analogue inputs to read the motor output shaft encoders to determine the offset stage's position in x and y.
 * **usb_pio** Library to communicate with the BMCM USB-PIO controller, used to control the BMCM OR8 IO board.
+This is no longer used by Raptor.

 The Makefile.common file is included in Makefile's to provide common root directory information.